 Professor Cindy Farquhar

 Cindy Farquhar is the Postgraduate Professor of Obstetrics and Gynaecology at the University of Auckland.
 Her research interests include clinical trials within subfertility and menstrual disorders, systematic reviews and clinical practice guidelines.
 In 2000, Cindy was a Harkness Fellow for the Commonwealth Fund and spent one year at the Agency for Healthcare Research and Quality in Washington, DC.
 Cindy has a long history in the Cochrane Collaboration.
-In addition to her role as co-director of the NZ branch Cindy is the coordinating editor of the Menstrual Disorders and Subfertility group along with being an author from that group and the Breast Cancer group.
+In addition to her role as co-director of the NZ branch Cindy is the coordinating editor of the Cochrane Gynaecology and Fertility group along with being an author from that group and the Breast Cancer group.
 She is also a member of the feedback management advisory group, the screening and diagnostic methods group and the Campbell and Cochrane economics group.

 Dr Mark Jeffery